 Rachel has performed on the stages of Joria Main Stage, the Li’l Peach Theatre, MS Scotia Prince Cruise Line, the Aurthur Seelen Theatre, as well as in festivals including the Dixon Place Festival and the Where Eagle’s Dare Festival.
 Rachel was a featured singer in sold out shows at the Cherry Grove Theater in Fire Island.
 Rachel was a part of a workshop/reading of the show: The Irving Berlin Ragtime Review http://chipdeffaa.com/

-Rachel had a short stint on Sesame Street and has done voice over work for the National Film Board of Canada.
+Rachel has had the pleasure of singing on Sesame Street and has done voice over work for the National Film Board of Canada.
 She can also be heard on several recordings including Olamama and Journeys (Studio Fast Forward).
 Rachel directed a production of One Night with Fanny Brice (written by Chip Deffaa) that had a successful run for two years at the Thirteenth Street Repertory Theater in NYC.
-Rachel is currently recording several songs for an album of all Irving Berlin music, read more about the album here http://www.broadwayworld.com/article/IRVING-BERLIN-SONGBOOK-Album-to-be-Released-on-August-16th-20160802
+Rachel recently recorded several songs for an album of all Irving Berlin music, read more about the album here http://www.broadwayworld.com/article/IRVING-BERLIN-SONGBOOK-Album-to-be-Released-on-August-16th-20160802

-Rachel’s writing has been published in the Gazette (Montreal, Quebec) Rachel has a BFA with honors from The New School with a double major in Cultural Anthropology and Musical Theater and graduated from the American Musical and Dramatic Academy in NYC.
-She currently has a scholarship at the West Side Dance Project and studies voice with Marcy Jellison.
+Rachel’s writing has been published in the Greenville Pioneer (Greenville, New York) and the Gazette (Montreal, Quebec.)
+Rachel has a BFA with honors from The New School with a double major in Cultural Anthropology and Musical Theater and graduated from the American Musical and Dramatic Academy in NYC.
+She currently studies Ballet and Jazz at the West Side Dance Project and studies voice with Marcy Jellison.
 Rachel has also attended Eric Michael Gillett’s master class at the Singers Forum.